Written by MacuHealth

 But what does being peer-reviewed mean to patients?
 We’ll define what the term means and review what research must undergo to achieve this status.

-In a nutshell, a peer-reviewed publication is what the name suggests: a scientific investigation thoroughly analyzed by at least two other independent researchers (peers) in the same area of study.
-More specifically, the peer review process is a form of quality control intended to weed out poorly researched work in order to maintain a scientific journal’s integrity.
-But to fully understand what becoming “peer-reviewed” is, it’s necessary to understand the distinction between a piece found in a widely published periodical or on social media and a bona fide scholarly article.
+In a nutshell, a peer-reviewed journal is what the name suggests: a publication featuring scientific investigations analyzed by at least two other independent researchers (peers) in the same area of study.
+More specifically, the peer review process is a form of quality control intended to weed out poorly researched work.
+This helps to maintain a journal’s integrity.

 Formulated by scientists and clinically proven to support eye health for both healthy and diseased eyes.